proofrock/ws4sqlite/documentation/documentation/installation/docker.md

 * It's important to use `--user`, otherwise ws4sql will start with root privileges!
-You don't want this, as it creates files; for example, backups may potentially overwrite some file or wreak havoc in unpredictable ways (which are actually very predictable, but only after they happen).
+You don't want this, as it creates files; for example, backups may potentially overwrite some file or wreak havoc in unpredictable ways (which will actually be _very_ predictable, but only after they happen).

 #### Caveats